kbeaugrand/SemanticKernel.Assistants/README.md

 ## Installation

-To install this memory store, you need to add the required nuget package to your project:
+To install the assistant Framework, you need to add the required nuget package to your project:

 ```dotnetcli
 dotnet add package SemanticKernel.Assistants --version 1.2.0-preview